 The board is decently responsive, though it can occasionally be a little oversensitive.
 Customer support responded to our questions decently fast, but we did have to pay for shipping our board to and from headquarters to get a remote syncing issue fixed.
 At the time of writing, the board includes a 6-month warranty and a 30-day return window, though you do need to pay a restocking fee.
 We also liked that you can contact customer service by phone or email.
 Finally, the Mini S earned a few extra points by possessing regenerative braking.

 For our final metric, we evaluated the stopping power of the Mini S, which is responsible for the remaining 10% of the total score.
 We conducted two independent tests, with the first being how well you can control your speed while descending and the second being how quickly you can stop on flat ground.
-The Boosted finished out with an excellent performance, earning an 8 out of 10 for its superior stopping power.
+The Boosted finished out with an excellent performance, earning a 7 out of 10 for its superior stopping power.

 This board does a phenomenal job at allowing you to control your speed on the descents, letting you go as slow as you want or even come to a complete stop on hills that were 20% grade steepness.